harshpreet1123/spotify-liked-songs-fork/README.md

 # Spotify Liked Songs to Playlist

-Copy all your Spotify liked songs to a new playlist with a web interface.
+Copy your Spotify liked songs to a new playlist with a beautiful web interface.
+Select exactly which songs you want with album art, artist info, and duration!

 ## Quick Start